Nouf-Alabbasi/Connection_Lab_project_2/README.md

 inside the player class which is set to true if the view is the seekers view from the hider's perspective.
 If this attribute is true, the player can not be controlled by the client and the moving data is retrieved from the original seeker through sockets. adding all the things that make the game intuitive to the user This is a very arbritrary challenge to overcome.
 As a developer it is much harder to think about how to develop the game for a user's intuition.
 Allowing our friends to play test the game is what truly helped in developing a sense of intuition from the users side.
 The small things that ended up making a big difference in creating good intuition were:
-  1. text to show time/places remaning
+  1. text to show time/places remaning:
   https://github.com/Nouf-Alabbasi/Connection_Lab_project_2/blob/bf89c1a59da6ba7d421746c4ce12049ac0a6bafc/public/app.js#L1051
-  2. creating pop-ups to show if no one is hiding https://github.com/Nouf-Alabbasi/Connection_Lab_project_2/blob/bf89c1a59da6ba7d421746c4ce12049ac0a6bafc/public/app.js#L414
+  2. creating pop-ups to show if no one is hiding: https://github.com/Nouf-Alabbasi/Connection_Lab_project_2/blob/bf89c1a59da6ba7d421746c4ce12049ac0a6bafc/public/app.js#L414
-  3. adding appropriate sound effects https://github.com/Nouf-Alabbasi/Connection_Lab_project_2/blob/bf89c1a59da6ba7d421746c4ce12049ac0a6bafc/public/app.js#L415
+  3. adding appropriate sound effects: https://github.com/Nouf-Alabbasi/Connection_Lab_project_2/blob/bf89c1a59da6ba7d421746c4ce12049ac0a6bafc/public/app.js#L415
-  4. showing intermediate screens between turns
+  4. showing intermediate screens between turns:
   This was done by including new states that the "state" variable could be set as.
 Then the same delay function introduced at https://github.com/Nouf-Alabbasi/Connection_Lab_project_2/blob/bf89c1a59da6ba7d421746c4ce12049ac0a6bafc/public/app.js#L147 is used to maintain the intermediate screens for a few seconds before moving onto the next screen. https://github.com/Nouf-Alabbasi/Connection_Lab_project_2/blob/9eab9093e9a11d90c39e53ab7bebe275453e5dd6/public/app.js#L76
-  5. restart mechanism
+  5. restart mechanism:
   The restart problem was solved by creating a button similar to the start button at the start of the game and using it to reload the webpage in the browser.
 The     command is a simple javascript function and the button is the Button class created for the start button. https://github.com/Nouf-Alabbasi/Connection_Lab_project_2/blob/9eab9093e9a11d90c39e53ab7bebe275453e5dd6/public/app.js#L85 https://github.com/Nouf-Alabbasi/Connection_Lab_project_2/blob/9eab9093e9a11d90c39e53ab7bebe275453e5dd6/public/app.js#L23
-  6. rooms
+  6. rooms:
-  <p>This category majorly includes the inclusion of rooms in our game.
+  This category majorly includes the inclusion of rooms in our game.
 This allows multiple people to play this 2-player game by joining different rooms with their   friends.
 The implementation is made really simple throught he use of rooms already present in Socket.io.
 This category however also includes how smaller problems with connections are dealt with.
 For example disconnection of a user midgame should just allow the other player to restart the game.
-These design decisions and implementations is all bundled into the rooms implementation of the game.</p>
+These design decisions and implementations is all bundled into the rooms implementation of the game.

 ## potential next steps